Seiya Suzuki Player Props: Cubs vs. Nationals

-After batting .184 with a double, a triple, three walks and three RBI in his past 10 games, Seiya Suzuki and the Chicago Cubs face the Washington Nationals (who will start Jake Irvin) at 7:05 PM ET on Wednesday.
+After hitting .231 with a double, a triple, three walks and three RBI in his past 10 games, Seiya Suzuki and the Chicago Cubs face the Washington Nationals (who will hand the ball to Patrick Corbin) at 1:05 PM ET on Thursday.

 Seiya Suzuki Game Info & Props vs. the Nationals